 But there’s no need to eat in the restaurants.
 You can buy food in the shops and make some sandwiches yourself.
 Now, the most popular shops are Migros and Coop, but they are pricey.
-The cheapest shops would be: Denner, Aldi, Lidl and Volg.
+The cheapest shops would be Denner, Aldi, Lidl, and Volg.
 Buy in bulk there (for one day at least).
 Volg is mostly found in small villages, others – in bigger.
 So if you have a chance to cross a bigger city and find these shops – buy more.

-On your hiking path you may cross many farms, very small villages or settlements and it’s very normal that you may find some small shopping spots which are set by farmers: it can be a small shed, small house or just a stand with some products.
-These are mostly farmers products: cheese, vegetables, fruits, milk and so on.
+On your hiking path, you may cross many farms, very small villages, or settlements and it’s very normal that you may find some small shopping spots which are set by farmers: it can be a small shed, small house, or just a stand with some products.
+These are mostly farmers’ products: cheese, vegetables, fruits, milk, and so on.
 It varies from place to place, but it’s very cool.
 Most of those places have no people, you just have to put money into a jar or a box and take what you want.
 NOW, it’s mostly not cheap food, but I think to support local farmers it’s such a cool idea.
 You may get a small piece of cheese for 5 CHF, but just think about it: it’s probably made right there, in the mountains, milk is coming from those beautiful cows (which makes Swiss alps so gorgeous) in the meadows and it’s made by a local farmer.
 That is such a cool idea to support.
 And most of the time that cheese is very delicious.
 So I would encourage you, at least once in your hike, buy it and support local people 🙂

-I would highly suggest to have all your equipment and clothing before you come to Switzerland, as in many small villages you may even won’t find a clothing shop or something very specific.
+I would highly suggest having all your equipment and clothing before you come to Switzerland, as in many small villages you may even find a clothing shop or something very specific.
 Simply clothing is not that expensive in Switzerland, so if you would need to buy socks or a t-shirt, you can definitely find it for a reasonable price, but I just hope, that in a few days hike, you won’t need to buy something too expensive.

 Emergency in the Swiss Alps